ricky-kiva/cli-notes-lapio-fso/README.md

 - `>`: Writes output of a command to a file
 - `<`: Give contents of a file to a command
 - `>>`: Writes output of a command to the new line of a file (keeping the old contents)
+- `;`: Chain commands
+- `&&`: Chain command only when the first command succeed
+- `&`: Ending command with this will move the process to background

 ##### Paths
 - `~`: Home directory